-Construction activities will be carried out during normal daytime working hours (i.e. weekdays 0700 - 1900hrs and Saturdays 0700 - 1400hrs).
-However, to ensure that optimal use is made of good weather period or at critical periods within the programme (i.e. concrete pours) or to accommodate delivery of large turbine component along public routes it could be necessary on occasion to work outside of these hours.
+Construction activities will be carried out during normal daytime working hours (i.e. weekdays 0800 - 1800hrs and Saturdays 0800 - 1300hrs).
+However, to ensure that optimal use is made of good weather period or at critical periods within the programme (i.e. concrete pours) or to accommodate delivery of large turbine component along public routes it may be necessary, on occasion, to work outside of these hours.
 Any such out of hours working will be agreed in advance with the Local Authority.

-Turbines and Hardstands and Meteorological Mast
+Turbines, Hardstands and Meteorological Mast

-Works for the turbines are at a significant distance from the closest noise sensitive receptors, with the nearest noise-sensitive location (NSL) to the northern group of turbines being H057 at a distance of approximately 815 m from T17 and in the southern group, the nearest NSL being H179 at a distance of approximately 827 m from T03.
+Works for the turbines are anticipated at a significant distance from the closest noise sensitive receptors, with the nearest noise-sensitive location to the northern group of turbines being H270 at a distance of approximately 563m south of T04 and in the Southern Cluster, the nearest NSL being H062 at a distance of approximately 720m west of T08.